rtm516/GeyserMC-wiki/Using-Geyser-with-Consoles.md

 ## Alternative Methods
 If you'd rather try emulating a LAN game on your network on another device, here's how you'd do that.

-*Note that this method will also work with any other Bedrock platform other than Nintendo Switch.*
+*Note that this method will not work with the Nintendo Switch.*

 ### Using a PC
 If you have a PC, you can use [Phantom](https://github.com/jhead/phantom).